 The kitchen also features some really fun IKEA hacks like this workstation/appliance garage

 We used 3rd party pocket door hinges to allow the doors to open up and tuck out of the way along the sides of the cabinet.
-The workstation features a walnut butcherblock countertop, and we made some matching walnut shelves to compliment.
+The workstation features a walnut butcherblock countertop, purchased from local hardwood supplier: Crosscut Hardwoods, and we made some matching walnut shelves to compliment.

 With the doors closed, any clutter can be hidden away!